How do you improve your storytelling? These simple scripts will help you — in less than 15 minutes.

 Here’s an example by Kevin Rogers of a person you might recognise:

 “My name is Steve, I love computers but was fed up with the snail’s pace of commercial technology.
 So I created a user-friendly computer that processes information faster than anything else out there today.”

 Here’s the Rebel Yell Statement I wrote for this blog, Doktor Spinn:

 Imagine your organisation won the lottery, and money no longer is a primary motivator.
-You and your co-workers are now taken care of financially, and the brand has earned a certain amount of notoriety by having the winning ticket.
+You and your co-workers are now taken care of financially, and the brand has earned notoriety by having the winning ticket.

 Taking money out of the equation might seem counterintuitive for a business.
-But if you try this thought model for YOUR business, you’ll find that some important values falls out.
+But if you try this thought model for your company, you’ll find that some critical values fall out.

 So ask yourself this question:

 Here’s how I imagine this scenario for our agency Mad Science Digital:

-The right people would hand in their resignations and the right people would stay.
+The right people would hand in their resignations, and the good people would stay.
 And I would do nothing to influence anyone’s decision.

 Great minds need time for reflection to grow stronger and happier, so we would have more vacation time than the usual industry standard.

 I wouldn’t go out on a frantic hiring spree with all that money, but instead, invest heavily in the people we already have.

-We would say no to working with clients if we don’t feel passionated about their business objectives.
+We would say no to working with clients if we don’t feel passionate about their business objectives.